About Us

 LSSF-Funded Postdoctoral Research Project

-Dr Daniel Roshandel is a researcher at the Lions Eye Institute, and he is funded by your Foundation.
+Dr Daniel Roshandel is a researcher at the Lions Eye Institute, and he is partly funded by LSSF.
 Dr Roshandel is an overseas trained ophthalmologist who has specialised in ocular surface diseases and stem cell transplantation.
 He obtained his PhD in inherited retinal diseases from The University of Western Australia (UWA) and joined the Lions Eye Institute as a postdoctoral research fellow to continue his research on advanced cell therapies for end-stage ocular surface diseases and pursue his career as a clinician-scientist.

 Dr Danial Roshandel has played a key role in shaping the cornea and ocular surface research program at LEI.
 He has been a co-investigator in groundbreaking research on corneal nerves and immune cells using vivo confocal microscopy.
-In addition, he has a close collaboration with stem cell scientists and clinicians from Spain which has led to a co-authored manuscript on stem cell therapy for eye surface injuries (under review).
+In addition, he has a close collaboration with stem cell scientists and clinicians from Spain which has led to a co-authored manuscript on stem cell therapy for eye surface injuries.

 His ongoing projects include the congenital aniridia biobank with genetic testing on patients which will help design personalised gene therapy in the future.
 This research includes testing stem cells to produce corneal stem cells to be used for corneal repair.